 Climb up rocks, jump off.
 Get their hands dirty.
 Make bird calls.
 Hoot and Howl.
 Stop to throw stones into a brook.
 Bring another parent and child friend to join you.
 Pack a lunch, put on your tick repellent, tell your kids you are going to be explorers or that you are going on an adventure!

 Being prepared and setting their expectations will help to show your child how to love hiking.
 Let your kids lead the adventure with their sword (stick) and a big smile.
 And now, my little guy is often the one asking me “Mom, can we go hiking again?”
-Seriously, it this what it’s all about?!
+Seriously, isn’t this what it’s all about?!